So you’re jetting off for a beach holiday in Los Cabos, Mexico.

 What a fluke!
 Read more about whale watching in Cabo (including the different kinds tours)

 4) Cabo sunset cruises

 There’s no better way to take in Cabo’s stunning sunsets than out on the water on a sunset cruise.

-Most cruises are between two and three hours long and offer drinks and appies.
+Most sunset cruises in Cabo San Lucas are between two and three hours long and offer drinks and appies.
 Some offer dinner too.

-We’ve been on the Rissalena a couple of times; Laura (the owner/manager) does an excellent job taking guests on a sunset dinner cruise on a custom-designed power catamaran.
+We’ve been on the Rissalena a couple of times – Laura (the owner/manager) does an excellent job taking guests on dinner cruises on a custom-designed power catamaran.

 This is a premium experience and one that consistently gets top reviews year after year, for good reason.

 See the sun set from your own private sailboat (well, your own sailboat for a couple of hours at least).

 Cabo Sails offers private charters for two to 20 guests on a selection of sailboats ranging in length from 28 to 44 feet.

 On the 44-foot Espiritu Santi, we lolled about like Romans on plump big cushions scattered on the deck of the bow, as we sipped wine and nibbled on fresh veggies and chicken taquitos.